LOVE LIFE SUPPLEMENTS REFUEL REVIEW

 An average whey protein supplement packs about 1-2 grams of leucine per serving, but Refuel provides a huge 4 grams.
 If you know your supplement info, you know that’s awesome.

 Now let’s talk about the CARBS.

 When you review as many supplements as I have, you expect post-workout supplements to rely heavily on poorly constructed carbohydrate blends because, well, they’re cheap as f**k.
 This usually means a sack full of sugar which requires a Pic N’ Mix scoop.

 That’s not the case with Refuel.

-A 2010 study published in the American Journal of Physiology found that a serving half this size will create an anabolic response just as large as a serving over twice its size.
-Like protein, there appears to be a sweet spot for post-workout carbohydrates.
+A 2010 study published in the American Journal of Physiology confirmed that a serving half this size will create the same anabolic response so, like protein, there appears to be a “sweet spot” for post-workout carbohydrates and it means you don’t need to drink a huge shake after the gym.
 (5)

-The inclusion of digestive enzymes (DigeZyme) is a nice touch to Refuel, as this will help the body to digest more of the nutrition on offer here.
+The inclusion of digestive enzymes (DigeZyme) is a nice touch, as it’ll help the body to digest more of the nutrition on offer here.